FBI search of Biden's Rehoboth Beach home yields no documents with classified markings, attorney says

 "Today, with the President's full support and cooperation, the DOJ is conducting a planned search of his home in Rehoboth, Delaware," he said in a statement.
 "Under DOJ's standard procedures, in the interests of operational security and integrity, it sought to do this work without advance public notice, and we agreed to cooperate."

-Bauer said the search is "a further step in a thorough and timely DOJ process we will continue to fully support and facilitate."
+Bauer said the search was "a further step in a thorough and timely DOJ process we will continue to fully support and facilitate."

 Sources familiar with the matter told CBS News the search was in relation to the classified documents investigation.
 No warrant was sought for the search.
 The FBI and Justice Department declined to comment.